mrkkrp/markkarpov.com/post/digital-photography-workflow.md

 1. Install `git` and `git-lfs` from the repositories of your distribution.

+2. Do `git lfs install` and make sure it finished successfully.
+This will add the necessary entries to your `.gitconfig`.

-2. Register on [GitHub][github].
+3. Register on [GitHub][github].
 Create a repository there.
 Now GitHub provides unlimited private repositories for free.

-3. Clone the repository:
+4. Clone the repository:

    ```
    $ git clone git@github.com:user-name/repo-name.git destination-folder